 For easier, all-in-one management, make sure to purchase your domain name from your hosting provider.
 There’s never a rush to decide on your domain name, so choose wisely.

-Once you’ve purchased your hosting package and domain name, you should receive an email with instructions on how to set up WordPress from your account.
+Once you’ve purchased your hosting package and existing domain name, you should receive an email with instructions on how to set up WordPress from your account.
 For most hosting providers, you’ll need to login into cPanel, which looks something like this:

 After your WordPress website is set up, you can download and install your WooCommerce plugin.
 Simply head to WordPress’ plugin repository and install the plugin.

 Once installed, activate the WooCommerce plugin to begin.